 we’ll take a look at the type of adapters you would need to replace the TI Monitor with a VGA/HDMI Monitor.
 We’ll also look at the TI99Sim running on a Raspberry Pi 3b which can nicely emulate the TI on a RPi3.
 We’ll also consolidate a large collection of TI cartridges into a single FlashRom99 cart.

-TI-99/4A running Assembly code in stock TI Basic (emulated in this video)
+TI-99/4A running Machine code in stock TI Basic (emulated in this video)

 This code was loaded into the classic 99 emulator by copy/paste directly into TI-Basic.
 Then run, it was amazing!

-Harry Wilhelm developed the method for running assembly in BASIC.
-He essentially overruns certain memory locations to force assembly code into memory
+Harry Wilhelm developed the method for running machine-code in BASIC.
+He essentially overruns certain memory locations to force machine code into memory

 The code was not written by me, but can be found here.